 In principle, sparse matrix solutions (i.e. pattern matrices with many null loadings) should be easier to interpret.
 A few penalization-based procedures to obtain sparse matrix EFA solutions were suggested (e.g., Trendafilov, Fotanella & Adachi, 2017).
 They however all include at least one parameter to be tuned to the data at hand, which carries an extra level of subjectivity.

 Confirmatory factor analysis (CFA; Jöreskog, 1967, 1978) also implements a common factor model, but the structure of this model must be pre-specified.
 Its purpose is to validate whether the data matrix could emanate from the specified structure with its parameters optimized.
 The optimized model becomes the null hypothesis for the observed data, which is assessed by a χ2 fit value that should not be significant for the model to be declared consistent with the data.
-For complex domains, where not all relevant sources of information are already known, an approximate model may be accepted despite the χ2 fit that suggests it’s rejection.
+For complex domains, where not all relevant sources of information are already known, an approximate model may be accepted despite the χ2 fit suggests it’s rejection.
 CFA wisdom even includes not having too large sample sizes, because these promote the detection of small inconsistencies between the data and the specified model.
-When the initial model is rejected, it remains possible to enter an exploratory mode, i.e., guided by the data, trying to bring the χ2 fit index to non-significance.
+When the initial model is rejected, exploratory investigations, guided by data try to bring the χ2 fit index to non-significance.
 Other fit indices were developed to help decide on the acceptability of models that, although rejected by the χ2 test, may nevertheless be useful approximations.

 Contrary to EFA solutions, most models subjected to CFA already specify that each factor directly informs only a subset of variables, thus typically corresponding to a sparse matrix solution to be tested against the data.
 Correlations among the factors themselves then account for the correlations between variables exclusively informed by different factors.